Vegetable Millets Upma

 Upma or uppittu (in Kannada) is a popular breakfast in south India.
-Traditionally, it is prepared using Rava (semolina), vegetables, and herbs and tastes very delicious with coconut chutney.
+Traditionally, it is prepared using Rava (semolina), vegetables, and herbs and tastes very delicious with coconut chutney or peanut chutney.

 Prep time: 30 minutes